Sheela Murthy: Murthy Law Firm

 In May 1994, Murthy left her employer to start her own, solo practice immigration law firm: The Law Office of Sheela Murthy.
 For the first several months, she worked from the dining room table of her home.
 Eventually she moved to a tiny office in Owings Mills, Maryland that included a photocopier and receptionist that she shared with several other businesses.

 The Murthy.com website was launched by Murthy's husband, Vasant Nayak, who, at the time, ran the new graduate program in digital arts at the Maryland Institute College of Art in Baltimore.
 Murthy was initially skeptical about the value of online communication, but she credits her husband for convincing her to grow her business via the Internet.
 As Murthy explained, "He kept following me around, saying, 'It's the wave of the future!
 I'll do the work!'
 And finally I thought, fine, if it's free, I guess I can live with it.
 I've got nothing to lose."
 The website went online in the fall of 1994.
-The firm's website is now the most viewed legal website in the United States.
+The firm's website is now the most viewed legal website not just in the United States but in the world.

-Murthy's firm grew quickly, in part because of her early adoption of using the Internet for promotional and outreach efforts.
+Murthy's firm grew quickly, in part because of her early adoption of using the Internet for educational and outreach efforts.
 Murthy established a significant presence on the web, sharing news and information about the immigration process, and building her name and reputation in the process.